GuyRegevX/HoopsTracker/hoops-ingest/README.md

 ### Important Notes

 - GameIDs must be under 10 characters for Redis compatibility
-- All timestamps must be in ISO-8601 format
 - Events are validated before processing
 - Failed validations are logged but not stored